Yoast/developer/docs/features/schema/pieces/article.md

 May be transformed into a more specific type (such as `NewsArticle`) if the required conditions are met.

 ## Triggers
-Should only be output on explicitly 'authored' pages.
-In the case of a standard WordPress setup, this is limited to native *Posts*.
+Should be output on all post types which support _authorship_ and have an author.

 ## Required properties
 A valid `Article` must have the following properties.